CIA Task Force "Havana Syndrome" rules out foreign attacks in most cases reported in interim report - ExBulletin

 The chairman of the Senate Intelligence Committee, Mark Warner, a Democrat from Virginia, said of the CIA assessment, “[I]”It’s important to note that today’s assessment, although rigorously conducted, reflects only the temporary work of the CIA task force.”

-“The Senate Intelligence Committee will continue to push for a bipartisan response, and we look forward to a final government report, as well as the conclusions of a panel of external experts gathered to seek answers to these urgent questions, and difficult. said Warner.
+“The Senate Intelligence Committee will continue to push for a bipartisan response and we look forward to a final government report as well as the conclusions of the panel of external experts that has convened to seek answers to these very urgent questions and difficult. “said Warner.

 “This is an extremely difficult problem group and it requires a whole government approach to solve it, using all the resources of the [intelligence community] AND [Department of Defense], as well as open source and commercially available data, “said Marc Polymeropoulos, a former CIA officer who resigned from a senior post after battling debilitating symptoms that began during a visit to Moscow in year 2017.